IIIF/api/source/extension/georef/index.md

 ### 3.1 Embedded vs. Referenced Annotations

 Georeference Annotations can be included in a IIIF Presentation API response as part of an [Annotation Page](https://iiif.io/api/presentation/3.0/#annotations) under the `annotations` property of a Canvas.
-Alternatively, annotations can exist independent of the targeted IIIF resource.
+Alternatively, Georeference Annotations can exist independent of the targeted IIIF resource.

-For Georeference Annotations included in a IIIF Manifest, implementers _MUST_ at least add one Annotation Page to the `annotations` property of the targeted Canvas.
+For Georeference Annotations included in a Canvas, implementers _MUST_ have at least one Annotation Page in the `annotations` property of the targeted Canvas.
 Implementers have the option to [reference or embed](https://iiif.io/api/presentation/3.0/#12-terminology) those Annotation Pages.
 For the purposes of this extension, implementers _SHOULD_ embed the Annotation Pages in the `annotations` property as opposed to referencing them.
 See the Cookbook entry [Embedded or referenced Annotations](https://iiif.io/api/cookbook/recipe/0269-embedded-or-referenced-annotations/) for a close look at the difference.

 Embedding resources reduces the need to make HTTP calls.
 It also ensures the availability of resources when URIs do not resolve.
 In those cases it would otherwise not be possible to display or use those resources in client applications.

 ### 3.2 Georeference Annotation `motivation`

 The `motivation` property declares the reason for creating the Georeference Annotation.
-The `motivation` property _SHOULD_ be included on all Georeference Annotations and when included its value _MUST_ be `georeferencing`.
+The `motivation` property _SHOULD_ be included on all Georeference Annotations and when included it _MUST_ have the value `georeferencing`.

-Note that the `[@BRYAN internal link needed]` linked data context provided with this document includes the formal linked data 1.1 motivation extension, and the `[@BRYAN internal link needed]` vocabulary provided with this document contains the formal vocabulary for the "georeferencing" motivation discussed above.
+Note that the [linked data context]({{ site.api_url }}/1/context.json) provided with this document includes the formal linked data 1.1 motivation extension, and the [vocabulary provided]({{ site.api_url }}/vocab/georef-terms.md) with this document contains the formal vocabulary for the "georeferencing" motivation discussed above.

 ### 3.3 Georeference Annotation `target`

 The `target` property describes the resource that the Georeference Annotation applies to.
 The value for `target` _MUST_ either be a single and full IIIF resource, or a single region within a IIIF resource represented as a [Specific Resource](https://www.w3.org/TR/annotation-model/#specific-resources).

-`[@BERT/BRYAN: Please check]` For Georeference Annotations embedded in an Annotation Page as part of a Canvas, the `target` _MUST_ be the Canvas URI or a part of it, following the specifications of the IIIF Presentation API.
-For Georeference Annotations that exist independent of the resource they target, implementers _SHOULD_ embed the IIIF resource within the Georeference Annotation instead of referencing it.
+For Georeference Annotations embedded in the `annotations` property of a Canvas, the `target` _MUST_ be the Canvas URI.
+When the desired target is a part of a Canvas represented by a Specific Resource, the `source` _MUST_ be the Canvas URI.
+For Georeference Annotations that are external to the IIIF resource they target, implementers _SHOULD_ embed the IIIF resource in the `target` property instead of referencing it.

+Clients processing the georeferencing information require the original height and width of the resources in order to have the proper aspect ratios.
+Implementers _SHOULD_ add the `height` and `width` properties to their embedded resources for consistency.

-`[@BERT/BRYAN: I moved this here bc it also applies to specific resource, right?]` Sometimes the targeted resource exists within a parent resource, such as a Canvas within a Manifest.
+Sometimes the targeted resource exists within a parent resource, such as a targeted Canvas that exists embedded in some Manifest.
 In these cases, it is important to maintain the link between them to access useful contextual information.
-Implementers _SHOULD_ use the `partOf` property to reference the parent resource.
+Implementers _MAY_ use the `partOf` property to reference the parent resource.

-`[@BERT/BRYAN: Is this really needed?
-Either the full canvas is already embedded or the height & width can be inferred from the Canvas in the Manifest that the annotation is embedded in.
-Seems double.]` Clients processing the georeferencing information require the original height and width of the resources in order to have the proper aspect ratios.
-Implementers _SHOULD_ add the `height` and `width` properties to their embedded resources for consistency.

 #### 3.3.1 Targeting the Full Resource